apache/accumulo-website/_docs-2/administration/compaction.md

 compacting sets of files that meet this requirement the amount of work done by compactions is O(N * log<sub>CR</sub>(N)).
 Increasing the ratio will result in less compaction work and more files per tablet.
-More files per tablet means more higher query latency.
-So adjusting this ratio is a trade off between ingest and query performance.
+More files per tablet means higher query latency.
+So adjusting this ratio is a trade-off between ingest and query performance.

 When CR=1.0 this will result in a goal of a single per file tablet, but the